AnHosu/iot_poc/shadow.md

     }
 }
 ```
-The `metadata`field holds information on when each of the values in the `state` field were updated.
+The `metadata` field holds information on when each of the values in the `state` field were updated.
 The field follows the same schema as `state` and the information is given as a UTC timestamp, representing when the value was last updated.<br><br>
 The `version` field is a super useful feature.
-It is an integer that increases every time an update is made to the document, allowing applications and device to know whether their local copy is the latest.<br><br>
+It is an integer that increases every time an update is made to the document, allowing applications and devices to know whether their local copy is the latest.<br><br>
 The `timestamp` field indicates the UTC timestamp of when the update was transmitted from AWS IoT.<br><br>
-Fields that are set to `Null` are deleted from the shadow document rather than reporting the `Null`.<br><br>
+Fields that are set to `Null` are deleted from the Shadow document rather than reporting the `Null`.<br><br>
-There are few additional features in shadow document and they are neatly described in the [developer guide](https://docs.aws.amazon.com/iot/latest/developerguide/device-shadow-document.html "Shadow document developer guide").
+There are few additional features in Shadow document and they are neatly described in the [developer guide](https://docs.aws.amazon.com/iot/latest/developerguide/device-shadow-document.html "Shadow document developer guide").
 For now, we have all we need to get started.
 ## Update a Device Shadow
-Updating the shadow of a device is done by sending a message to a specific topic.
+Updating the Shadow of a device is done by sending a message to a specific topic.
 The topic is in the format `$aws/things/yourDevice/shadow/update` and depends on the name of the device registered in AWS IoT.
 If our device was called 'factory3Airflow' then the topic would be `$aws/things/factory3Airflow/shadow/update`.<br>
 The update message might look something like this
 ```json
 {